 Your editorial position is anti-Muslim, and therefore the only stories that you see fit to cover are these ones that you can integrate into that editorial position.

-And as he took office, he showed that to the world, and anyone paying attention should be incredibly worried.
+And as he took office, he showed that to the world.

-Because Bolsonaro is very close with the oligarchs in the agribusiness world, who are strongly against the idea of protecting land for indigenous populations, he transferred the responsibilities involving delineating what lands are protected from the Justice Ministry to the Agriculture Ministry, headed by someone who has a clear track record of opposing native communities' arguments on the subject.
+Because Bolsonaro is very close with the oligarchs in the agribusiness world who are strongly against the idea of protecting land for indigenous populations, he transferred the responsibilities involving delineating what lands are protected from the Justice Ministry to the Agriculture Ministry, headed by someone who has a clear track record of opposing Native communities' arguments on the subject.

-Instead of protecting these places, Bolsonaro is moving forward with a program that is in the interest of enriching the agribusiness people while forcefully integrating the indigenous quilombolas and the native Brazilians into his version of Brazilian society.
+Instead of protecting these places, Bolsonaro is moving forward with a program that is in the interest of enriching the agribusiness people while forcefully integrating the indigenous Quilombolas and the native Brazilians into his version of Brazilian society.

-If this were being done to, I don't know, the Amish, Alex would absolutely flip out.
+In quotes, if this were being done to, I don't know, the Amish, Alex would absolutely flip out.

 And I don't need to just predict that he would.

-I've heard him constantly go on about how FDA regulations on Amish sold cheese.
+I've heard him constantly go on about how FDA regulations on Amish sold cheese are an attack on their sovereignty.

-This is also a direct, you know, all this stuff is also a direct attack on environmentalism, but regardless of who's getting hurt, it's being done to help big business, and will likely lead to the genocide of uncontacted tribes in the Amazon.
+This is also a direct, you know, all this stuff is also a direct attack on environmentalism, but regardless of who's getting hurt, it's being done to help big business and will likely lead to the genocide of uncontacted tribes in the Amazon.

-But, like, even beyond all that, Bolsonaro also removed the LGBT community from the list of concerns and responsibilities of the Human Rights Ministry, a sign of really bad things to come.
+But, like, even beyond all that, Bolsonaro also removed the LGBT community from the list of concerns and responsibilities of the human rights ministry.

-The new Human Rights Minister is an evangelical preacher named Damaris Alves, who believes, quote, the Brazilian family is being threatened by diversity policies.
+The new human rights minister is an evangelical preacher named Damaris Alves, who believes, quote, the Brazilian family is being threatened by diversity policies.

-that's going to be caused to these communities, whether it be the LGBT folk in Brazil, whether it be these indigenous communities that he's seeking to basically destroy by way of claiming that they should integrate into society.
+And there's going to be humanitarian organizations that need support in order to mitigate the damage that's going to be caused to these communities, whether it be the LGBT folk in Brazil, whether it be these indigenous communities that he's seeking to basically destroy by way of claiming that they should integrate into society.

-And so often, I don't even respond to it on air anymore because it's so brazen, it's so ridiculous, it's so insane.
+And so often I don't even respond to it on air anymore because it's so brazen, it's so ridiculous, it's so insane.

-We all remember, and you can pull up the photos, of Obama going into war zones and some of the troops coming up and wanting him to sign his autograph.
+We all remember, and you can pull up the photos of Obama going into war zones and some of the troops coming up and wanting him to sign his autograph.

-But the left spun it like it violated military code, and they were all going to go to jail, and people tried to find who the soldiers were and indeed get them in trouble.
+But the left spun it like it violated military code and they were all going to go to jail and people tried to find who the soldiers were and indeed get them in trouble.

-I call it the chicken, S-H, you-know-what-T dimension.
+I call it the chicken SH you know what T dimension.

-That's a term I've coined.
+That's the term I've coined.

 How do you get so low that you're trying to figure out the names of Marines and Army soldiers?

-You remember whenever Obama leaked that picture with him and Hillary Clinton and they were in the Situation Room watching SEAL Team 6 kill Osama Bin Laden?
+You remember whenever Obama leaked that picture with him and Hillary Clinton and they were in the situation room watching SEAL Team 6 kill Osama bin Laden?

 Lazy, shitty, ineffectual, stupid words to make him look like he's a valuable critic of the president while at the same time supporting literally every fucking thing he does.